AwesomesauceLabs/piglet-manual/index.md

 ### Runtime Animation Tutorial

-This section demonstrates how to import and play animations from a glTF file/URL at runtime.
-Runtime glTF imports always use Legacy animation clips, because Unity does not yet provide an API for creating Mecanim animation clips at runtime[^4] (as of December 2020) .
-For basic playback of glTF animations, the Legacy system is just as good as Mecanim.
+This section demonstrates how to import and play animations from a glTF file at runtime.
+Runtime glTF imports always use the Legacy animation system, because Mecanim cannot create animation clips at runtime[^mecanim-limitation] (as of December 2020).
+In practice, I have not found this to be an issue -- for simple playback of glTF animations, the Legacy system works very well.

-When Piglet imports a glTF model with one or more animations at runtime, it attaches two additional components to the root `GameObject` of the model: (1) an `Animation` component for controlling playback of the imported (Legacy) animation clips, and (2) and `AnimationList` component containing an ordered list of the imported animation clips (@fig:legacy-animation-components).
-The `AnimationList` component allows users to access the imported animation clips by their index in the glTF file.
+When Piglet imports a glTF model with one or more animations at runtime, it attaches two additional components to the root `GameObject` of the model: (1) an `Animation` component for controlling playback of the animation clips, and (2) and `AnimationList` component containing an ordered list of the animation clips (@fig:legacy-animation-components).
+The `AnimationList` component allows users to access the imported animation clips by their original index in the glTF file.
 More importantly, it provides access to the `.name` field of each animation clip, which is needed for playing the clip with the `Animation` component.

-![Animation-related components on the root `GameObject` (A) of an runtime-imported model.
+![Animation-related components on the root `GameObject` (A) of a runtime-imported model.
 When a glTF model has one or more animations, Piglet will attach: an `Animation` component for playing the animation clips (B), and an `AnimationList` component for accessing the animation clips by their original index in the glTF